GeoPackage is an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.

 Since a GeoPackage is a database, it supports direct use, meaning that its data can be accessed and updated in a "native" storage format without intermediate format translations.
 GeoPackages are interoperable across all enterprise and personal computing environments, and are particularly useful on mobile devices like cell phones and tablets in communications environments with limited connectivity and bandwidth.

-This raster tile pyramid GeoPackage was created with free imagery obtained from Geomatics Yukon, and covers an approximately 30 square-kilometer area centered on the City of Whitehorse.
-The OGC GeoPackage Plugfest reference implementation uses the Web Mercator (EPSG:3857) coordinate reference system, 256x256 pixel tiles, contains zoom levels 11-18, and is 135.25MB in size.
+This GeoPackage contains a raster tile pyramid that was created with free imagery obtained from Geomatics Yukon and covers an approximately 30 square-kilometer area centered on the City of Whitehorse.
+It uses the Web Mercator (EPSG:3857) coordinate reference system, 256x256 pixel tiles, contains zoom levels 11-18, and is 114.19MB in size.

 Q How did GeoPackage come about?